Counterexamples to the Gaussian vs. MZ derivatives Conjecture

 \begin{conjectureR-MZ}[\cite{AC2}, Conjecture~4.2] \,{\rm \begin{itemize} \item[] When $n\geq 3$, $D_n$ is not an MZ differentiation, for all functions $f$ at $x$. \end{itemize} } \end{conjectureR-MZ}

 This conjecture was first formally stated in \cite{AC2}.
-It was proved for $n=3$ in \cite{ACF} and for $n=7$ in \cite{ACF1}, and is now open for the remaining cases.

-In this article we invalidate the Gaussian vs. MZ Derivatives Conjecture by three counterexamples.
-The order we chose to arrange them allowed the restatement of the conjecture in a sharper form after each of the first two counterexamples.
+It was proved for $n=3$ in \cite{ACF} and for~$n=7$ in \cite{ACF1}.
+The Gaussian vs. MZ Derivatives Conjecture was proved very recently for general $n$ in \cite{CF1} and is now a theorem.
+The goal of this article is to invalidate the Gaussian vs. MZ Derivatives Conjecture, and we do this by means of two counterexamples.
+The order we chose to arrange them allows a restatement of the conjecture in sharper form after each counterexample.

 The first counterexample, given in Example~\ref{E1}, is a scale of a Gaussian derivative that is not a Gaussian.
 The conjecture is then updated to \emph{``every MZ derivative is a scale of a Gaussian''}.
-Proving that the derivative is not a Gaussian is easily done by inspection.
-The motivation for this counterexample comes from \cite{C}, where all exact first order MZ derivatives are determined, and all such derivatives are scales of Gaussians, but not all of them are Gaussians.
+Proving that the derivative is not a Gaussian is easily done by inspection.~The motivation for this counterexample comes from \cite{C}, where all exact first order~MZ derivatives are determined, and all such derivatives are scales of Gaussian derivatives, but not all of them are Gaussian.
+The section ends with Proposition~\ref{P8}, characterizing when two~Gaussian derivatives are scales of each other.

-The second counterexample, given in Example~\ref{E2}, is an MZ derivative that is equivalent to a Gaussian, but not a scale of a Gaussian.
-The conjecture is further updated to \emph{``every MZ derivative is equivalent to a Gaussian''}.
+The second counterexample, given in Example~\ref{E2}, is an MZ derivative equivalent to a Gaussian, but not a scale of a Gaussian.
+The conjecture is then further updated to \emph{``every MZ derivative is equivalent to a Gaussian''}.
 Proving that the derivative is not a scale of a Gaussian is also easily done by inspection.
-Proving that it is not equivalent to a Gaussian is done by using a powerful recent result, the classification of generalized Riemann derivatives, \cite[Theorem~2]{ACCh}, explained in Section~\ref{S0.2} and restated as Theorem~A.
+Proving that it is not equivalent to a Gaussian is done by using a powerful result, the classification of generalized Riemann derivatives of~\cite[Theorem~2]{ACCh}, explained in Section~\ref{S2.1} and restated as Theorem~\ref{T1}.
+Proposition~\ref{P3} asserts that, for exact generalized Riemann derivatives, the second update of the Gaussian vs. MZ derivatives conjecture is no different than the first one.
+This is a consequence of Theorem~\ref{T2.4}, characterizing all exact generalized Riemann derivatives equivalent to Gaussian derivatives.

-The third counterexample, given by Proposition~\ref{P88}, is an MZ derivative that is not equivalent to a Gaussian.
-Proving that it is not equivalent to a Gaussian uses the same Theorem~A. Proving that it is an MZ derivative is done by invoking another major recent result, Theorem~GGR, proved in \cite{AC2} and explained in Section~\ref{S0.3}.
-Since at the moment we do not have a third update of the statement of the conjecture, while Problem MZ remains an important problem, the Riemann vs. MZ Derivatives conjecture is elevated as the most outstanding open problem of this subject.